Somebody to You

 "Somebody to You" is a song by British pop rock band The Vamps.
 A version featuring American singer Demi Lovato was released in the United Kingdom on 18 May 2014 as the fourth single from their debut studio album, Meet the Vamps (2014).
 The song peaked at number 4 on the UK Singles Chart, becoming the group's fourth successive top 5 single in the United Kingdom.
 It also peaked at number 10 in The Republic of Ireland and South Africa, as well as number 14 in Australia, their highest-charting single to date in the country.

 The song was released as the band's first official single in the United States, alongside their debut extended play (EP) Somebody to You, released on 4 August 2014, but failed to chart on the Billboard Hot 100.
 However, the EP charted at number 10 on the Billboard 200.

+Composition

+Sheet music for the song "Somebody to You" shows the key of E-flat major and a tempo of 88.

 Music video

 The official music video was uploaded on YouTube on 9 June 2014.
 The video was directed by Emil Nava and shot in Malibu, California.
 The video is about a young girl (played by Laura Marano) who spends time with her friends in the summer until they are joined by The Vamps, and their group's lead singer (Bradley Simpson) falls in love with the girl.
 Demi Lovato appears as the guest vocals in the video.